Rajneesh, and the Lost

 Hitler’s violence with the Jews was far more peaceful, because he

 killed people in the most up-to-date gas chambers, where you don’t take

-chamber, and just a switch is pressed.
-Within a second you will not
+just a switch is pressed.
+Within a second you will not know when

-smoke – you can call it the holy smoke – and this seems to be a direct
+– you can call it the holy smoke – and this seems to be a direct way

 During official testimony at the United States District Court in

 Portland, Oregon, Ma Ava (Ava Avalos) stated that Ma Anand Sheela had

 played a tape recording of a meeting Sheela had with Rajneesh about the

 The tape was played to Rajneesh's inner circle of sannyasins in order

 to strengthen their resolve to carry out criminal acts.
 See the court statement.
 Ma Ava stated under oath that "She